RanMasterApps-collab/compose-ui-components-android/Components/BottomSheet_Components/Readme.md

 # Bottom Sheet Components

-A collection of modern and reusable **Bottom Sheet UI components** built with **Kotlin and Jetpack Compose**.
+A collection of modern and reusable **Bottom Sheet UI components** designed in **Canva** and implemented using **Kotlin and Jetpack Compose**.

-These components are designed for Android applications and can be customized and reused in different projects.
+Each component includes a custom Canva illustration/design along with reusable Jetpack Compose source code for Android applications.

 ---